 The Trust is an open-end management investment company.
-As of the date of this SAI, the Trust consists of eight investment portfolios to which this SAI relates: ARK Innovation ETF, ARK Next Generation Internet ETF, ARK Fintech Innovation ETF, ARK Genomic Revolution ETF, ARK Autonomous Technology & Robotics ETF, and ARK Space Exploration & Innovation ETF (each, an "Actively-Managed Fund" and collectively, the "Actively-Managed Funds"), The 3D Printing ETF and ARK Israel Innovative Technology ETF (each, an "Index Fund" and collectively, the "Index Funds").
+As of the date of this SAI, the Trust consists of eight investment portfolios to which this SAI relates: ARK Innovation ETF, ARK Next Generation Internet ETF, ARK Fintech Innovation ETF, ARK Genomic Revolution ETF, ARK Autonomous Technology & Robotics ETF, and ARK Space Exploration & Innovation ETF (each, an "Actively-Managed Fund" and collectively, the "Actively-Managed Funds"), The 3D Printing ETF and ARK Israel Innovative Technology ETF (each, an "Index Funds" and collectively, the "Index Funds").
 Each of the Actively-Managed Funds and the Index Funds is a series of the Trust.
 Each Fund, other than the 3D Printing ETF, is classified as a non-diversified series of an open-end management investment company under the Investment Company Act of 1940, as amended ("1940 Act"), and, as a result, is not required to meet certain diversification requirements under the 1940 Act.
-The 3D Printing ETF is classified as a Delaware statutory trust on June 7, 2013.
+The 3D Printing ETF is classified as a diversified series of an open-end management company as defined in the 1940 Act.
+The Trust was organized as a Delaware statutory trust on June 7, 2013.
 The shares of each Fund are referred to herein as "Shares."